Nasrullah (horse)

-Nasrullah (March 2, 1940 – May 26, 1959) was a Thoroughbred racehorse that was bred in Ireland and trained in the United Kingdom before becoming a champion sire in both Europe and North America.
+Nasrullah (2 March 1940 – 26 May 1959) was a Thoroughbred racehorse bred in Ireland and trained in England.
+He later became a champion sire in both Europe and North America.
 As a two-year-old, he won the Coventry Stakes and finished second in the Middle Park Stakes, ending the year as the top-rated colt of his generation.
-In the following season, he became increasingly difficult to manage, and his temperament compromised his racing career.
+In the following season, he became increasingly difficult to manage and his temperament compromised his racing career.
 He was the beaten favourite in the 2,000 Guineas and finished a close third in the Derby Stakes before winning the Champion Stakes.
-As a breeding stallion he stood in England, Ireland, and the United States and had great success in each location.
+As a breeding stallion he stood in England, Ireland and the United States and had great success in each location.

 Background

 Nasrullah was a big, handsome bay horse with a white star, bred in Ireland by his owner the Aga Khan.
 He was sired by Nearco, an undefeated Italian racehorse that became one of the most important stallions of the 20th century.
 Apart from numerous major winners, he sired the influential stallions Nearctic and Royal Charger.
 His dam, Mumtaz Begum, was a daughter of the outstanding racehorse and broodmare Mumtaz Mahal and became an influential broodmare in her own right: her other descendants have included Royal Charger, Habibti, Octagonal, Oh So Sharp, and Risen Star.

 The Aga Khan sent Nasrullah into training with Frank Butters at his Fitzroy House stable in Newmarket.
-Because of the restrictions imposed as a result of the Second World War, many British races were adapted both in distance and venue, and Nasrullah's entire racing career was confined to Newmarket Racecourse.
+Because of the restrictions imposed as a result of the Second World War, many British races were adapted both in distance and venue and Nasrullah's entire racing career was confined to Newmarket Racecourse.

 Racing career

 1942: two-year-old season

 On his racecourse debut, Nasrullah finished third in the Wilburton Stakes, but was then moved up in class and contested the Coventry Stakes (usually run at Royal Ascot) on 12 June.
 Ridden by the champion jockey Gordon Richards, he won at odds of 7/4, beating the future Derby winner Straight Deal.
 In July, he won the Great Bradley Stakes, beating a single opponent.

-Nasrullah was then rested until the autumn, when he ran in Britain's most prestigious race for two-year-olds, the six-furlong Middle Park Stakes.
+Nasrullah was then rested until the autumn, when he ran in Britain's then most prestigious race for two-year-olds, the six-furlong Middle Park Stakes.
 In a closely run contest, he finished second, beaten a neck by the filly Ribbon.

 In the Free Handicap, a rating of the season's best two-year-olds, Nasrullah was given a weight of 136 lb, making him the top-rated colt, a pound behind the filly Lady Sybil.